funnyboy-roks/mapify/README.md

 maps that can be placed in item frames or held in hand.

 To install the plugin, you need to add it into your `plugins/` folder and start the server.
-This will generate a [config](#config) that you can configure and then reload with `/mapify reload`.
+This will generate a `config.yml` that you can change and then reload with `/mapify reload`.

 > For support, join my Discord: <https://discord.gg/qsUP2t5VpW>